vrockai/pipeline-test/docs/content.md

 ---

-## Lactobacillus plantarum Shinshu N-07 isolated from fermented Brassica rapa L. attenuates visceral fat accumulation induced by high-fat diet in mice
+## Lactobacillus plantarum Shinshu N-07 isolated from fermented Brassica rapa L. attenuates visceral fat accumulation induced by high-fat diet in mice.
+ 13.10.2020, _T Yin, S Bayanjargal, B Fang, C Inaba, M Mutoh, T Kawahara, S Tanaka, J Watanabe_

+Lactobacillus plantarum Shinshu N-07 (N07) and Lactobacillus curvatus #4G2 (#4G2) were isolated from fermented Brassica rapa L. and selected as promising probiotics with anti-adiposity activities based on in vitro assays.
+The anti-adiposity effects of these two strains were investigated using a diet-induced obesity animal model.
+Epididymal adipose tissue weight and adipocyte area were significantly lower and serum triglycerides and glucose tended to be lower in mice fed the high-fat diet supplemented with N07 compared with those fed the unsupplemented high-fat diet.
+Strain N07 suppressed hepatic steatosis, with accompanying downregulation of lipogenic genes in the liver.
+Expression of inflammatory cytokines and macrophage infiltration markers tended to be suppressed by N07 supplementation.
+Upregulation of uncoupling protein-1 in epididymal adipose tissue by N07 suggested that the transformation of white adipose tissue to brown might have been induced.
+Intestinal microbiota analysis revealed that a decrease in abundance of family S24-7 (phylum Bacteroidetes) following ingestion of the high-fat diet was partly recovered by supplementation with N07.
+Changes in those parameters were not observed in mice fed the high-fat diet supplemented with strain #4G2, suggesting strain specificities.
+Thus, N07 is a potential probiotic strain that could be used to develop functional foods that attenuate visceral fat accumulation after an appropriate human intervention trial.

 [Source](https://doi.org/10.3920/bm2020.0009)

+10.3920/BM2020.0009

 ---